digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 - What is your *motivation*?
 - Is there a *questions* that the projects tries to answer?
 - What is the *problem* and *who cares* about it?
+- What is the *context* of the project?
+What makes it *important*?
+Why is it *necessary*?
-- How does this project relate to previous projects or interests? ( maybe it is connected to research that reaches back to some of your previous projects or to projects of others )
+- How does this project *relate* to previous projects or interests? ( maybe it is connected to research that reaches back to some of your previous projects or to projects of others )
-- Name references and existing work from Design, Art, Media Theory, Science, Philosophy etc. Be knowledgeable about the filed where you are working in. *(This might not be relevant in professional proposals but in the context of University projects very helpful.
+- Name *references* and existing work from Design, Art, Media Theory, Science, Philosophy etc. Be *knowledgeable* about the filed where you are working in. *(This might not be relevant in professional proposals but in the context of University projects very helpful.
 Be)*
 - What form/media does the project have/use? e.g
     - installation
     - digital object